 Mycoviruses as biocontrol agents

-Mycoviruses, or fungal viruses, do not kill their host or cause disease but are known to modulate its gene expression, morphology, growth, sporulation, virulence and interactions with other organisms.
+Mycoviruses, or fungal viruses, do not kill or cause disease to their host, but are known to modulate its gene expression, morphology, growth, sporulation, virulence and interactions with other organisms.

 Our aim is to investigate mycoviruses from insect, plant and human pathogenic fungi of environmental, medical or economic significance, and ultimately utilise them as biological control agents against pests and diseases.